Toll Free USA & Canada: 1-800-704-6234

 A beautiful early morning train journey across the high plain above Cusco then down the Urubamba Valley to majestic Machu Picchu.
 Known as one of the greatest architectural achievements in the world, this historic sanctuary is considered one of the seven man-made wonders of the world.
 After a guided tour, take time for independent exploration of this magnificent site.
 Return by train and car to Cuzco in the evening.

-This morning we head down to Puno on a guided bus tour.
+This morning we head South to Puno on a guided bus tour.
 The trip there is beautiful, as we pass by Andean villages, herds of llama and alpaca, and high snow caps.
 We stop at the Inca site of Raqchi, the old colonial church at Andahuaylillas and the Pukara Culture Archaeological Museum.
 We arrive on the shores of Lake Titicaca, the world’s highest navigable lake at 12,500 feet above sea level and get to relax before your Lake Titicaca Islands tour of the lake the following day.

 Boats are the transport theme today as our Lake Titicaca islands tour begins and we head out across the water.
 Our first stop is the islands of Uros, completely constructed out of totora reeds and floating on the surface of the lake.
 We’ll take a walk across the spongy surface of these unique islands and go for a ride in a reed boat before continuing on to the island of Amantani, where we’ll spend the night with a local native family.
 A soccer game with the locals, an amazing sunset, and a music and dance fiesta in native garb are all on the agenda on Amantani today.
 Please note: our Lake Titicaca family stay is a truly authentic experience which includes being cooked for by and dining with the local family and staying in a room at their house.
 There is often just candlelight, no electricity, and the bathroom is an outhouse.
 This is a great experience which is the highlight of many people’s trip, but which can certainly be described as “basic” , “authentic” and “roughing it”.
 If you do not wish to spend the night on the islands, Taquile and the Floating Islands can be visited on a day trip.